git-town/git-town/documentation/commands/new-branch-push-flag.md

 </a>

 <a textrun="command-summary">
-new-branch-push-flag - display or update the Git Town configuration for whether or not new branches are automatically pushed
+Displays or sets your new branch push flag
 </a>

 <a textrun="command-description">